google/mesop/ai/docbot/README.md

 TODOs:

-- Auto-focus into prompt (via post message)
-- Support ESC to close iframe
 - Respect dark themes into frame
+- Auto-focus into prompt (via post message) _DONE_
+- Support ESC to close iframe _DONE_
-- Do evals against suggested questions
+- Do evals against suggested questions _DONE_
 - Prompt engineer
-  - Do not show code
+  - Do not show code _skip_
-  - File new issue if asking for feature that doesn't exist
+  - File new issue if asking for feature that doesn't exist _skip_

 MAYBE: